adamengst/hytek-import/README.md

 # Webscorer to HyTek Importer
-Contains a script that can import Webscorer race seed results to a format parsable by HyTek.
+Contains a script that can import and convert Webscorer race seed results to a format parsable by HyTek Meet Manager.
 The script does no error checking, and its output should be transparent to the input.
-Any errors should come from HyTek.
-[GitHub link](https://github.com/adamengst/hytek-import).
+All errors should be reported by HyTek Meet Manager on import and will not be caught or mitigated by this script.
+[GitHub link](https://github.com/adamengst/hytek-import)

 ## Online Usage (no git or Python)
-1. Create a [Replit](https://replit.com/) account and get an invite from Adam.
+1. Create a [Replit](https://replit.com/) account and get an invite from Adam Engst.
 2. Export registrations as a tab-delimited text file from Webscorer and upload to Replit.
 3. Open `WebscorerToHytek.py` in the left pane, and enter the following as the **Run Command**:
    ```